ZoeMacf/shortrestcafe/README.md

 # Short Rest Cafe

-Short Rest Café website is a hub for people to learn about their local board game café, they can also leave reviews for the board games that they have played there.
+Short Rest Café website is a hub for people to learn about their local board game café, there is also a review section for the café along with a menu.

 ## Contents